sap-tutorials/Tutorials/tutorials/btp-integration-suite-integral-cpi-tasks/btp-integration-suite-integral-cpi-tasks.md

 5. Add a "Filter" task.
 This is needed to only send the payment data to stripe.

-6. Add this Xpath Expression in the Processing Tab: `/AppGyverSalesOrder/paymentData` and select `Nodelist` as the Valuetype.
-It is needed to select Nodelist as there is a list in the main payload:
+6. Add this `Xpath` Expression in the Processing Tab: `/AppGyverSalesOrder/paymentData` and select `Nodelist` as the `Valuetype`.
+It is needed to select `Nodelist` as there is a list in the main payload:

     <!-- cpes-file db/schema.cds -->
     ```JSON